Free Auto Insurance Comparison

 If you’re on a limited-access road that is not an interstate, the speed limit is 65 mph.
 All other roads have a speed limit of 55 mph.
 As always, obey the posted speed limit no matter what type of road you’re traveling.

 When you get in your car in Illinois, you’d better buckle up!
 The law says that everyone in the car has to be secured in a safety belt.
 A first offense will cost you a minimum fine of $25.

-Younger passengers also have specific safety rules.
+Younger passengers also have specific car seat laws.
 All children seven years and younger must be restrained in the proper car seat for their weight and height.

 Illinois has also followed the recommendations of the American Academy of Pediatrics (AAP recently updated their recommendations to remove the age limit and rely on weight) and enacted a law that requires all children two years old and under to be in a rear-facing car seat unless the child weighs at least 40 lbs.

 Failure to obey this law carries a minimum fine of $75 for a first offense.